 Mistake 8: Falling for gimmicks

 If there’s one thing new trainers don’t take seriously enough, it’s reputation.
-After all, how can you appreciate something you don’t yet have?
+After all, how can you appreciate something you don’t have yet?

 When you’re living paycheck to paycheck, the promise of a fast buck can be tempting.
-But most of the time, it’s not worth the risk.
+But most of the time, it’s risky and not how to actually make six figures as a personal trainer.
 Be wary of multilevel marketing schemes, particularly those peddling miracle pills and quick fixes.

 The truth is, there are no shortcuts to success.
 Like your reputation, it builds gradually over time.
 If you’re willing to put in the work, it’ll be worth it.